JoeG777/lotto_soa/k8s/README.md

     kubectl apply -f ./k8s/
     ```

-In case the `customer_service` does not start properly the first time execute the above command again or restart the deployment for this service again.
+In case the `customer_service` does not start properly the first time execute the above command again or restart the deployment for this service.